BURN & FIRE SAFETY PERIMETER GUIDELINES

 Establishing a Perimeter

-Most perimeters should be set at least two hours before the performance.
-This is dependent on its size, intensity and the complexity of your pre-burn activities.
+Most perimeters should be set at least two hours before the performance/burn.
+This timing is dependent on the project’s size, intensity and the complexity of your pre-burn activities.
 Pyrotechnic performances should have a perimeter established before the pyrotechnic load-in begins and the perimeter must remain in place until after the site has been declared safe.
 This initial pyrotechnic perimeter can be a smaller perimeter depending on the size of the structure, quantity and type of pyrotechnic material being used.
 A member of FAST who is certified for pyrotechnics will discuss this with you prior to your chosen burn day.
 A sufficient supply of fire extinguishers should be on hand from the beginning of the perimeter set up and must be visible and accessible at all times.

 Create the Initial Perimeter

+Form a tight ring of teammates arm-to-arm around the immediate performance area.
 Together as a group, proceed at a slow pace outward towards the eventual perimeter to ensure that foreign objects and non-crew participants are not within the perimeter.
 Be assertive, but polite.
 You are the host, they are the guests.

 Ignition of the Burn

 Just before the burn, a FAST member will check the weather.
 Barring any high wind conditions or other negative weather factors you will receive an OK to burn from the FAST member.
-At this point laminate(s) will be given to the Fire Safety Perimeter Manager and, depending upon the size of the perimeter, will determine the number of laminates they will receive.

 When to Drop the Perimeter